Seeed-Studio/wiki-documents/docs/Top_Brand/Raspberry_Pi/Kit/LoRa_LoRaWan_Gateway_Kit.md

 #### Step.1 Loriot Server Gateway Registration

-a)  New user need register an account first, click **[registration address](https://cn1.loriot.io/register.html)** .
+a)  New user need register an account first, click **[registration address](https://cn1.loriot.io/register.html)** <!--源文件链接有误 -->.
 Fill in UserName, Password and email address to register, after registration an email will be sent to you, please follow the instruction in the email to activate.

-b)  After successful activation, click **[here](https://cn1.loriot.io/home/login.html)** to log in.
+b)  After successful activation, click **[here](https://cn1.loriot.io/home/login.html)** <!-- 源文件链接有误 -->to log in.
 Default tier is “Community Network”, it supports 1 Gateway (RHF2S001) and 10 nodes.

 c)  Enter **Dashboard -> Gateway**, click **Add Gateway** start to add Gateway.